Hubert1225/Time-series-AD-with-TCN/README.md

 We train a separate autoencoder instance for each time series.

-In the experiment, we assume that number of anomalies and the anomaly length are known in a given series.
+In the experiment, we assume that the number of anomalies and the anomaly length are known in a given series.
 We check whether the model is able to locate them correctly.

 For comparison purposes, we use two baseline methods: